HL7/davinci-ehrx/input/pagecontent/validation.md

 This also means that there will be many profiles (and many versions of those profiles) the instance will comply with - quite possibly including profiles the author of the system had no awareness of at the time the interface was built.
 Requiring declaration of all such profiles would be a maintenance nightmare and would impose significant costs on the server.

 ### Validation strategy
+It is up to receivers how much validation they choose to perform on inbound instances.
+They are responsible for ensuring consumed data is 'safe' to use for their intended purposes and they are required to emit data that is conformant even if they choose to consume data that might not be fully conformant.

 Because Da Vinci instances will not declare outright what profiles and versions they are believed to be conformant against, it is up to consuming systems to determine for themselves whether the data meets their requirements.
 There are two approaches to doing this:

 #### Profile-based validation